walter-a-jablonowski/marsbase-one/ai.md

     id                    numeric
     childIds:             IDs of child requirements (for hierarchy), requirements can have multiple parents (e.g. power supply needed for different things)
-    relatedIDs:           Array of related requirement IDs (e.g. dependencies)
+    relatedIds:           Array of related requirement IDs (e.g. dependencies)
-    userIDs:              Array of user IDs that may edit this requirement name
+    userIds:              Array of user IDs that may edit this requirement name
     status:               "proposed", "validated"
     description:          Short description